ycpcs/cs482-spring2019/syllabus.md

 Course Structure and Expectations
 ---------------------------------

-In this course, you may either continue the project you started in CS 481, or choose an alternate project to explore a different topic of interest.
-You may keep the same group members as CS481 or form new groups including an individual project.
+For this semester (Spring 2019), CS 482 will concentrate exclusively on the further development of the YCAS Radio Telescope project.
+This will be in the form of multiple teams as shown above, possibly supplemented with individual projects in support of the Radio Telescope project, based on your interests.

-Each student will be required to maintain a weekly journal documenting the work accomplished for the prior two weeks.
+Each student will be required to maintain a weekly journal documenting their work accomplished for each week.
 Additionally, a series of graded milestones similar to CS481 will be based on demonstrations of your (team's) progress throughout the semester.

 Policies
 --------